Genesys SMS Routing (CE29) for Genesys Multicloud CX

-- A Consumer sends an SMS to a enterprise long code / short code / toll-free number.
+- A Consumer sends an SMS to an enterprise long code / short code / toll-free number.

-- Genesys Engage receives the SMS message, including the customer’s phone number as metadata.
+- Genesys Multicloud CX receives the SMS message, including the customer’s phone number as metadata.

 - Genesys System check whether Customer Contact exists with us.
-If Customer contact does not exists then new contact is created and move to next step
+If Customer contact does not exist, then new contact is created and move to next step

-- Genesys System checks whether Consumer has any previous SMS Session which are active
+- Genesys System checks whether Consumer has any previous SMS Sessions which are active

-- In the scenario where SMS Session exists and it is been restarted.
+- In the scenario where SMS Session exists and it has been restarted.
 Check whether any interaction exists under the SMS Session

-- If there is no interaction exists then create new interaction and associate with current SMS Session
+- If there is no interaction that exists, that then create new interaction and associate with current SMS Session

-- If interaction exists then continue associating with the same interaction
+- If an interaction exists, then continue associating with the same interaction

-- Genesys system will check whether Office Hours definition exists
+- Genesys system checks whether an Office Hours definition exists

-- If Office Hours definition exist, then check whether office is open.
-If Office is open then continue with Step 8.
-If Office is not open then follow the below steps.
+- If Office Hours definition exists, then check whether office is open.
+If Office is open, then continue with Step 8.
+If Office is not open, then follow the below steps.

-- (i) Genesys System will send the message “Our Apologies, we are closed at this time.
+- (i) Genesys System sends the message “Our Apologies, we are closed at this time.
 Please leave your message our Agents will get back during Office Open Hours”

-- (ii) Interaction will be placed in parking queue with the time frame defined to pull the interaction form the parking queue
+- (ii) Interaction is placed in parking queue with the time frame defined to pull the interaction form the parking queue

 - (iii) Pull the interaction from the parking queue during the time frame defined (when the office hour opens)

-- Genesys sends an acknowledgement SMS to the consumer
+- Genesys sends an acknowledgment SMS to the consumer

 - Genesys System tries to find an agent with the right skill.

-- After finding the agent with the right skill set, when the agent becomes available the interaction will be routed to the agent
+- After finding the agent with the right skills, when the agent becomes available the interaction will be routed to the agent

 - Agent checks whether interaction needs reply

-- If interaction does not need reply then agent marks the SMS interaction as done and ends the interaction
+- If interaction does not need a reply, then agent marks the SMS interaction as done and ends the interaction

-- If interaction needs reply then agent replies to interaction and marks the SMS interaction as done
+- If interaction needs a reply, then agent replies to interaction and marks the SMS interaction as done

 Business and Distribution Logic